But can you?

 This is because we tell stories for a reason.
 They allow us to rehearse, in our imagination, the critical life experiences that we will have or that we hope to have – growing in power, finding a mate, facing difficulty, or disaster, or death.
 We have done it over and over again, through the centuries.

-It’s also why so many successful stories are in fact old ones told in new ways.
+It’s also why so many new stories are in fact old ones told in new ways.
 The Curse of the Ferryman, which I’ve just put up on this site, has a number of classic elements.
 It has a prophecy (the curse).
 It’s a misty-moonlight ghostly spine-chiller.
 But beneath all that it’s the good old redemption story we’ve heard so many times and love so well.
 It’s St Christopher, and everything like that.

 So this story you are working on… Yes, it’s your story.
 You’re the driver and the map-reader.
 But there’s ten thousand years of story-telling in the back seat, telling you where to go.